Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral

-In the case $K= H^{(\tau)}$, the latter is provided by the a priori bounds \eqref{eq:AppAPriori}.
-The second auxiliary result is a scale-free unique continuation principle for averaged local traces of non-negative functions of \emph{infinite-volume} ergodic random Schr\"odinger operators in Lemma~\ref{lem:UCP}.
+The second result is a scale-free unique continuation principle for averaged local traces of non-negative functions of \emph{infinite-volume} ergodic random Schr\"odinger operators in Lemma~\ref{lem:UCP}.
 It follows from a scale-free unique continuation principle for spectral projections of \emph{finite-volume} random Schr\"odinger operators \cite{MR3106507, Nakic:2015is} by a suitable limit procedure.
 We are not aware that this consequence has been noticed elsewhere.

-We apply the estimates \eqref{intro:eq1}, \eqref{intro:eq2} and their relatives in two different ways.
-Firstly, a particular choice for the function $f$ is the indicator function $f=\id_{(-\infty,E]}$ with $E$ lying inside the region of complete localisation.
-In this way we derive properties of the spectral shift function for random Schr\"odinger operators in the region of complete localisation.
-In Theorem~\ref{th:SSFandTransOp} we establish convergence of the finite-volume spectral shift functions towards the infinite-volume spectral shift function and identify the latter with the index of the corresponding pair of spectral projections.
-We also show H\"older continuity of the averaged spectral shift function and find a \emph{lower} bound in Theorem~\ref{lem:SSFcont} which establishes strict positivity under appropriate conditions.
-This bound relies on the latest quantitative unique continuation principle for spectral projections of random Schr\"odinger operators \cite{MR3106507, Nakic:2015is}.